IronRon/Video-Vector-Visualisation/README.md

    Press any key to stop the video capture.

 3. **View Results**:
-   After stopping the capture, Matplotlib will display the plots showing the hand's position, velocity, and acceleration over time.
+   After stopping the capture, Matplotlib will display the plots showing the hand's position, velocity, and acceleration over time and the script includes an animation that shows the velocity vector of the hand      in real-time.
+This visualization helps in understanding the motion dynamics more intuitively.